data-addict-com/jadynekena.github.io/_posts/2024-10-16-people-are-making-ai-a-big-deal.md

 - (WIP)

-# What cringes me the most about how people speak about AI
+# What cringes me the most
-- AI should be a helper, and humans should ALWAYS be the one with the intelligence.
+- AI should be a helper, and **humans should ALWAYS be the one with the intelligence**.
 Society tends to make it the other way round, and it disturbs me.
-- (WIP)
+- People in the workforce are **making too much**.
+When I randomly scroll on linkedin, there is always this person who pretends to know everything about AI. **They solve ALL problems with AI, even the trivial ones**.
+They master the AI (while it doesn't always need supeversion...).

+To sum up, I'm really tired of this online **famechasing**, just by using trendy keywords.